 There are many options for birth control and the physicians at Cheyenne OBGYN would love to sit down and speak with you about your needs and concerns in the process of choosing the correct Contraceptive for you.
 Here are a few of the most common options:

 Birth Control Pill – The Birth Control Pill uses the hormones estrogen and progestin to prevent ovulation.
 The pill is highly effective when taken once a day.
 There is a 98% effective rate if properly used.
-The pill requires a prescription by a physician.
+Birth control pills requires a prescription by your Cheyenne physician.

 Vaginal Ring -The NuvaRing is a soft plastic ring that is inserted inside the vagina.
 The Vaginal Ring uses the same hormones as the pill and the patch and is as effective if replaced once a month.